Soft vs Hard Golf Balls: The Choice For Average Golfers

 Do Pros Use Soft Golf Balls?

-The Taylormade TP5 (5-piece golf ball) and Titleist Pro V1 (3-piece ball) are both mid-compression balls but they do have a softer feel to them.
-The TP5x has a bit firmer compression but it’s still on the softer side.
+The Taylormade TP5 (5-piece golf ball) and Titleist Pro V1 (3 piece ball) are both mid compression balls, but they do have a softer feel to them.
+The TP5x and Pro V1x are the firmer versions.

 Note.
 This article is part of our series on which golf ball is best for you.
 If you’re still not sure which ball will be right for you or want to know more about a specific topic, go check that out.